isotopp/isotopp.github.io/content/posts/2020-07-30-mysql-transactions---writing-data.md

 The way we write this code, we extract the value from the database into the application, getting a value - say 10, and increment that.

-Meanwhile the other instance also reads the database, and gets the same value, also 10.
+Meanwhile, the other instance also reads the database, and gets the same value, also 10.

 We increment, and write back the new value, 11.
 Then the other instance does